romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Accordingly, a continental volcanic arc setting was suggested for the granulite protoliths (Peucat _et al._, 1990) and the occurrence of Si-poor Fe-Ti rich rocks comparable to arclogites is also compatible with this interpretation.
 Such a lithological sequence (****Fig_hacker-diagram**) is indeed observed in the deep sections of young and modern arc (Ducea _et al._, 2021, and references therein).

+> NOTE: Add a mention of whether the ultramafics are related to the granulites and make sure it consistently addressed throughout the text.

 <img src="cabo-ortegal/fieldguide_figures/hacker-diagram.png"
 style="max-width: 75%; max-height:1000px; height: auto;"/>